 How many individuals and families have found help at FAVOR since opening?

-Since FAVOR opened its doors in July of 2013, almost 20,000 individuals and family members have been engaged in FAVOR’s many services and programs.
+Since FAVOR opened its doors in July of 2013, more than 30,000 individuals and family members have been engaged in FAVOR’s many services and programs.

 Why does the Upstate community need a recovery community center?